fbreitwieser/card-krakendb/README.md

 Note that when either a ontology term has multiple parents, or a sequence is assigned to more than one term, one is arbitrarily taken.

+## Usage

-The repository already contains the processed library/ and taxonomy/ files - so you can go ahead and run
+The repository already contains the processed `library/` and `taxonomy/` files - so you can go ahead and run

     kraken-build --build --db .